5/8/2024

 spk21

-You know, we were talking about the potential green giant frozen, probably not complete shock here.
-You know, we've talked for a million in revenue, the margin profile, you know, and then let's say, like, maybe sort of unpredictable.
-There could be another 10 percent or smaller brands, et cetera.
-But, you know, like, at some point, you know, the even does kind of add up a little bit kind of relative to just what you're paying on the dividend.
-And I feel like it's always comes up with BNG and it also leverage.
-So I'm just curious, like, you know, as we all think about kind of the portfolio reshaping and divesting potential.
-How do you kind of want us then to be thinking about this overall capital structure?
-If you were to sell these specific brands of businesses, clearly you get the cash in that's multiple contingent.
-But at the same time, you know, you would, I guess, the theory still have like, you know, less free cash flow generation absent, you know, future acquisition.
-So kind of be comprehensive in the question.
-Just kind of give you an opportunity to kind of talk about capital pressure a little bit.
+I don't know.
+You know, we were talking about the divestment potential, green giant, frozen, probably not complete shock here.
+You know, we've talked $400 million in revenue, the margin profile. you know, and then let's say like maybe sort of some predictable, there could be another 10% or smaller brands, et cetera.
+Um, but you know, like at some point, you know, the EBITDA, you know, does kind of add up a little bit, um, kind of, you know, relative to just what you're paying on the dividend.
+Um, and I feel like it's always comes up with BNG and, you know, and also leverage.
+So I, I'm just curious, like, you know, as we all think about kind of the portfolio reshaping and divesting potential, um, like how do you kind of want us then to be thinking about this overall capital structure?
+If you were to sell these, you know, specific brands and businesses, clearly you get the cash in that's multiple contingent.
+Um, but at the same time, you know, you would, I guess the theory still have like, you know, less free cashflow generation, absent, you know, future acquisition.
+So kind of be comprehensive in the question, just kind of give you an opportunity to kind of talk about the capital structure a little bit.
 That's all I have.
 Thanks.

 speaker